Download PDF

 Open Markets

-Azerbaijan has five preferential trade agreements in force.
-The trade-weighted average tariff rate is 9.2 percent, and nontariff barriers impede overall flows of trade.
-Azerbaijan is not yet a member of the World Trade Organization.
-The oil and gas sector has attracted the majority of foreign investment, but the country has moved toward diversification of its economy.
-The financial sector is dominated by banks and remains stable.
+The trade-weighted average tariff rate is 8.2 percent, and nontariff barriers continue to increase the cost of trade.
+Azerbaijan has gradually been moving toward greater diversification of its economy.
+The financial sector is dominated by state-owned banks but remains stable.